 The other restaurant I would highly recommend splurging on is the Taj Mahal.
 Don’t let the name confuse you – this is actually a Bosnian restaurant.
 I ordered the Klepe, homemade egg pasta filled with veal meat in a white sauce.
 My meal was perfection.
 It was so delicious, I scraped the entire dish clean!
 I managed to get a table here because I was by myself and I went early, but I suggest booking a reservation ahead of time as they had to turn a lot of people away because they were booked.

-Remember to snag your Dubrovnik Lonely Planet guidebook to take with you!
+Remember to snag your Dubrovnik Lonely Planet guidebook to take with you (get 10% off with the code LITTLETHINGS10)!

 Dubrovnik may be the most popular tourist destination in Croatia, but you can still visit on a tight budget.
 I wouldn’t wait too long though.. it won’t be like that forever!
 Budgeting aside, Dubrovnik has come a long way since they were ravaged by war less than 25 years ago.
 The clash of past and present reminds tourists and locals alike that the city is moving on – but the sacrifices made to reach this present state will never be forgotten.